-Kobe is located only 30 minutes away from Osaka by train, yet the city's atomosphere is totally different.
+Kobe is located 30 minutes away from Osaka by train, yet the city's atomosphere is totally different.
 It's one of the three major port cities besides Yokohama and Nagasaki.
 Since the opening of the port 150 years ago, Kobe has been influenced significantly by people around the world, and therefore, it has an international touch.
-The city is rather compact with the Rokko Mountrains in the north and the ocean in the south.
+The city is rather compact with the Rokko mountain range in the north and the ocean in the south.
 You can also enjoy world famous Kobe Beef for lunch.

 At your hotel in Kobe/Osaka or JR Kobe/Osaka station

 Enjoy herbs & flowers and the wonderful view overlooking the city.
 You'll go up to the garden entrance by airy gondola; on the way you can see great waterfalls from the above.